tim-mediasuite/silverstripe-behat-extension/docs/webservice-mocking.md

 Web services have a couple of disadvantages when it comes to testing though:

- - They're slow down our tests, responding in seconds rather than milliseconds
+ - They slow down our tests, responding in seconds rather than milliseconds
  - Their data can change over time, making it hard to start with a clean slate
  - They're not isolated, meaning multiple test runs accessing a webservice in parallel can cause side effects for each other
  - Since their data isn't defined in our tests, its hard to understand the assumptions and requirements of a test.

-This is where mocks objects come in, which replace the "real" webservice with a fake data defined in our test framework.
+This is where fake objects come in, which replace the "real" webservice with a fake data defined in our test framework.
-The challenge is to get mocks defined as in-memory objects via PHP while executing Behat steps on the commandline, but applying those same mocks in a different process when Behat/Mink/Selenium perform a web request.
-That's solved by generated PHP code which is included as part of the bootstrap process.
+The challenge is to get these fakes defined in a way that allows sharing of state between the Behat test executed on the commandline, and the various PHP processes launched in a browser based on this test.

 There's several parts to this:

  - [Behat](http://behat.org) parses features into executable steps
  - [Mink](http://mink.behat.org) interacts with [Selenium](http://selenium.googlecode.com) to remote control a browser
  - PHP's built-in `SoapClient` is used for the "real" API connection
- - A "gateway" class which encapsulates the SOAP interactions
+ - A "gateway" class which encapsulates the webservice interactions
- - [Phockito](https://github.com/hafriedlander/phockito) as a mocking framework to "hardcode" method returns
- - The `TestSessionStubCodeWriter` which writes PHP code to be included only in test runs.
- In our case it contains Phockito mock object definitions.
+ - The [testsession module](https://github.com/silverstripe-labs/silverstripe-testsession) creates a "sandbox" environment with a fresh database, and allows sharing state between command line and web requests
+ - The [fakedatabase module](https://github.com/chillu/fakedatabase) persists arbitrary key/value pairs in a temporary JSON file

 ## Example: A Currency Conversion Rate Viewer